dennisppaul/umfeld-arduino/documentation/DOCUMENTATION.md

 - a LOT of functions + methods + strategies are not yet implemented (the goal is to implement these on demand).
 - color system is fixed to range from `0.0 ...
 1.0` and only works with RGB(A) and uses RGBA internally always
-- only tested on macOS + Raspberry Pi OS + (Windows 10/11) + Ubuntu. although theoretically the external libraries as well as the build system should be cross-platform ( i.e macOS, Windows and any UNIX-like system ) it may, however, require some tweaking.
+- tested on macOS(15.5) + Raspberry Pi OS + Windows (10+11) + Ubuntu (20.04+22.04). although theoretically the external libraries as well as the build system should be cross-platform ( i.e macOS, Windows and any UNIX-like system ) it may, however, require some tweaking.

 ### Setting up Homebrew on macOS